7 things you need to know about your heart

 Learn more about this vital organ – and how to look after yours

-3. Coronary heart disease affects 2.3 million people in the UK.
+Coronary heart disease affects 2.3 million people in the UK.
 It is caused by a build-up of waxy, fatty material called atheroma within the walls of the coronary arteries, which supply blood to the heart.
 When the arteries become too narrow due to the build-up they cannot deliver enough oxygen-rich blood to your heart.
 This causes angina, which has symptoms such as pain or heaviness in your chest, while some people can also feel a shortness of breath.
 Most heart attacks are caused by coronary heart disease, when a piece of atheroma breaks off the artery and forms a blockage.

 Treatments can include medication, or a procedure such as a cardioversion (which sends electrical signals to the heart through electrodes placed on the chest) or a catheter ablation (a procedure to rectify the arrhythmia by passing tiny tubes through the heart’s blood vessels to pinpoint the problem, then destroy the area that is causing the issue).
 Other procedures include inserting a device to regulate the heartbeat, such as a pacemaker or an implantable cardioverter defibrillator.

 When your heart isn’t pumping blood around the body as effectively as it should.
 Symptoms include shortness of breath, swollen feet, ankles, stomach and the lower back area – as well as feeling very tired or weak.
 Common causes are high blood pressure, a heart attack or a disease of the heart muscle, cardiomyopathy.

 Heart failure isn’t just a ‘man’s disease’.
 Women can also experience heart failure, but it is less likely to be diagnosed.
 If you experience any of these symptoms, it’s important to speak to a doctor regardless of gender